veecle/tricore-probe/README.md

 2. Place the [Infineon AURIX™ Flasher Software Tool](https://softwaretools.infineon.com/tools/com.ifx.tb.tool.aurixflashersoftwaretool) installer (`aurixflashersoftwaretool_1.0.10_Windows_x64.msi`) in [tricore-docker](tricore-docker).
 3. `objcopy` CLI utility
 4. Rust toolchain
+5. `libudev` library (`libudev-dev` on Ubuntu, `systemd-libs` on Fedora)

 ### Installation
 Build the docker container running the DAS tool, AurixFlasher and other utilities.

 **Note:**
-The `veecle/flash-tricore` container will contain an AurixFlasher and DAS installation in a wine environment.
+The `veecle/flash-tricore` container will contain an AurixFlasher and DAS installation in a Wine environment.
 To use this setup, make sure you checked the terms and conditions of these programs and accept them by setting the required build argument with `--build-arg=AGREE_INFINEON_TERMS=1` when building the docker image.

 ```shell